-The board of directors currently has seven members, including three Class III directors, Scott A. Graeff, Donald Pastor and N. Leigh Anderson whose terms expire at the 2021 annual meeting.
-However, Mr. Pastor is not standing for re-election this year and will retire from the Board at the conclusion of his term following the Annual Meeting of Stockholders.
-Mr. Graeff and Dr. Anderson were both previously elected by the stockholders.
-Our Nominating and Governance Committee recommended Ms. Pamela Coe to our board, following her identification by a non-management member of our board of directors, after considering a number of qualified candidates.
-The terms of the Class I and Class II directors will expire at the 2022 and 2023 annual meetings of the stockholders, respectively.
+The board of directors currently has seven members, including two Class I directors, Richard Roedel and Gary Spiegel whose terms expire at the 2022 annual meeting.
+Mr. Roedel and Mr. Spiegel were both previously elected by the stockholders.
+The terms of the Class II and Class III directors will expire at the 2023 and 2024 annual meetings of the stockholders, respectively.

-Our board of directors has nominated Mr. Graeff, Dr. Anderson and Ms. Coe to serve as Class III directors for a three-year term expiring at the 2024 annual meeting of stockholders and until their successors have been duly elected and qualified, or, if sooner, until the director's death, resignation or removal.
-Dr. Anderson is currently a Class III director, a member of the Compensation Committee and a member of the Audit Committee.
-Mr. Graeff is currently a Class III director and our President and Chief Executive Officer.
-If elected, we expect that Ms. Coe will serve as a member of the Audit Committee and Nominating and Governance Committee.
+Our board of directors has nominated Mr. Roedel and Mr. Spiegel to serve as Class I directors for a three-year term expiring at the 2025 annual meeting of stockholders and until their successors have been duly elected and qualified, or, if sooner, until the director's death, resignation or removal.
+Mr. Roedel is currently a Class I director, chair of the board of directors, chair of the Risk Committee, a member of the Nominating and Governance Committee and a member of the Compensation Committee, member of the Nominating and Governance Committee and a member of the Risk Committee.

 Directors are elected by a plurality of the votes of shares present online at the meeting or represented by proxy and entitled to vote on the election of directors.
-Proxies cannot be voted for more than three nominees.
-The three nominees receiving the highest number of "For" votes will be elected.
+Proxies cannot be voted for more than two nominees.
+The two nominees receiving the highest number of "For" votes will be elected.
 Only votes "For" and "Withheld" will affect the outcome.
 Broker non-votes will have no effect on this proposal.
-Shares represented by executed proxies will be voted "For" the election of the three nominees recommended by the board of directors unless the proxy is marked in such a manner so as to withhold authority to vote.
+Shares represented by executed proxies will be voted "For" the election of the two nominees recommended by the board of directors unless the proxy is marked in such a manner so as to withhold authority to vote.
 If any of the nominees is unable or unexpectedly declines to serve as director, the board of directors may designate another nominee to fill the vacancy, and the proxy will be voted for that nominee.
 Each person nominated for election has agreed to serve if elected, and we have no reason to believe that either nominee will be unable to serve.

-The names of the three nominees for director and of our other directors whose terms will continue after the annual meeting, their ages as of March 26, 2021, and certain other information about them are set forth below.
+The names of the two nominees for director and of our other directors whose terms will continue after the annual meeting, their ages as of March 25, 2022, and certain other information about them are set forth below.
 There are no family relationships among our directors or executive officers.